How to write a fairy tale

 These formulaic introductions work like a spell, mesmerizing the audience and immediately transporting them into the mystical realm of the fairy tale.

-Remember, the traditional audience of these stories are children who are renowned for piling questions on top of questions in rapid succession.
+Remember, the traditional audience of these stories is children, who are renowned for piling questions on top of questions in rapid succession.

 After hearing the incantation ‘Once upon a time’, the audience knows to suspend their critical faculties a little to allow the dreamy phantasmagoria of the fairy tale to work its magic.

-From a walking-talking cat clad in remarkably stylish footwear to an exiled princess who likes to hang out with her band of vertically challenged pals, there’s no shortage of interesting characters in fairy tales.
+From a walking-talking cat clad in remarkably stylish footwear to an exiled princess who likes to hang out with her band of vertically challenged pals, fairy tales have no shortage of interesting characters.

-The characters that people the world of these stories are not renowned for their complexity.
+The characters in the world of these stories are not renowned for their complexity.
 There is little room for subtlety in this realm.

-As mentioned, these stories are designed for children, and children tend to see the world in black and white terms.
+As mentioned, these stories are designed for children, who tend to see the world in black-and-white terms.

 While the physical circumstances of a character may change, e.g., Cinderella leaves the dusty hearth for the royal palace, characters do not typically show emotional or psychological growth due to the events in the story.